Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Contamination map from the template-fit approach

 We refer to the dust map estimated from the template-fit approach within the Bayesian inference framework as $\sB$.
-Next, we subtract $\sB$ from the input CMB-subtracted map to obtain the residual map, $\rB= m - \sB$, which includes the CIB anisotropies, instrumental noise, and possible residual dust emissions (not correlated with the two \HI templates).
-The global offset term (including the CIB monopole term) is included in $\sB$.
-We report a global offset value of $119.2\pm0.2\,\kJysr$ over the Galactic mask used in our analysis.
-Our value is very close to the CIB monopole of $120\,\kJysr$ added to the \Planck map at $353 \GHz$ based on the~\cite{Bethermin:2010} CIB model.
+Next, we subtracted $\sB$ from the input CMB-subtracted map to obtain the residual map, $\rB= m - \sB$, which includes the CIB anisotropies, instrumental noise, and possible residual dust emissions (not correlated with the two \HI templates).
 The expected standard deviation of instrumental noise from FFP10 simulations over the Galactic mask is $3.3\,\kJysr$, whereas the expected standard deviation of the CIB anisotropies based on the \Planck 2013 best-fit CIB model~\citep{planck-XXX:2014} is $9.3\, \kJysr$.
-Because the standard deviation of two uncorrelated components is added in quadrature, we can safely assume that $\rB$ map is dominated by the CIB anisotropies.
+Because the standard deviation of two uncorrelated components is added in quadrature, we safely assumed that $\rB$ map is dominated by the CIB anisotropies.
 The residual map at $353 \GHz$ over the Galactic mask is shown in Fig.\ \ref{fig:hmc-cib-full-sky} in orthographic projection.
+With the two-template fit, we were able to extract the \HI-correlated dust model map and the residual map over roughly twice the sky fraction as compared to the one-template fit analysis in the southern Galactic cap region \citep{adak2024mnras}.
+In both cases, the one-dimensional probability distribution of the residuals closely follows the Gaussian distribution.
+We computed the width of the Gaussian fit ($w_{\rB}$) to the residuals over the common mask generated from the union of our iterative mask and southern Galactic cap region \citep{adak2024mnras}.
+We report a marginally smaller width in our analysis ($w_{\rB}=9.6$\,\kJysr) as compared to the one-template fit analysis ($w_{\rB}=9.9$\,\kJysr), indicating less leakage of Galactic emission in the residual map.